RobertMrowiec/surprise-crud/README.md

 ```
 {
 	sort: String (You can pass here any name of value from collection.
 Default is 'createDate')
-	methods: Array[] (You can pass here any methods from available methods mentioned below in ## Available Methods.
-Default all of them are active)
+	methods: Array[] (You can pass here any methods from available methods mentioned below in Available Methods section.
+By default all of them are active)
 	pathFromCollection: Boolean
 }
 ```